urbit/numerics/README.md

 - Maroon (MAchine LeaRning in hOON) will offer machine learning algorithms as a sidecar to Urbit.

 We are also developing [SoftBLAS](https://github.com/urbit/SoftBLAS) to support software-defined jetting.

-TODO

-- [ ] convert muls/divs to use sscal instead of saxpy